Political Science 101 - Introduction to American Government and Politics » Fall 2019 » Final Exam

 Special interest groups are closely identified with which political issue, or cause, in American politics?

-D. The continued protection of abortion rights for all women in the United States.
+The protection of workers' rights in the United States.

 Question #29